 When we lean into Jesus and begin to bravely recognize and express our grief with Him, He guides us on His journey for us, compassionately, gently, patiently, and creatively.

 So often, the world looks colorless and grey through the lens of grief.
 In art, grey is a neutral, balanced color midway between black and white.
-In science, black is the absense of light (therefore of visible color) and white is the blending of all wavelengths of light (therefore of all color).
-Metaphorically, if white represents love and black represents the absense of who or what we love, then grey is the mixing together of God’s infinite love (We love because God first loves us.) and of our finite loss (who or what we love here on earth).
+In science, black is the absence of light (therefore of visible color) and white is the blending of all wavelengths of light (therefore of all color).
+Metaphorically, if white represents love and black represents the absence of who or what we love, then grey is the mixing together of God’s infinite love (We love because God first loves us.) and of our finite loss (who or what we love here on earth).

 Seen in that way, grey is God’s holy presence with us in every loss.